 Unlock the Power of URL Properties

-When it comes to web development, understanding how to work with URLs is crucial.
+Understanding how to work with URLs is a crucial aspect of web development.
 One essential aspect of this is knowing how to retrieve the current URL of a webpage.
 In this article, we’ll explore two key properties that can help you achieve this: window.location.href and document.URL.

 The window.location.href Property